Microsoft/azure-docs.pt-pt/articles/sentinel/tutorial-detect-threats.md

 ## <a name="next-steps"></a>Passos Seguintes
 Neste tutorial, aprendeu como começar a deteção de ameaças usando sentinela do Azure.

-Avance para o tutorial [como responder a ameaças com playbooks automatizadas](tutorial-respond-threats-playbook.md).
+Para saber como automatizar suas respostas a ameaças, [como responder a ameaças com playbooks automatizadas](tutorial-respond-threats-playbook.md).
 > [!div class="nextstepaction"]
 > [Responder a ameaças](tutorial-respond-threats-playbook.md) para automatizar suas respostas a ameaças.